 Preparing to Go

 Congratulations on your acceptance to the Tropical Conservation Semester in Ecuador!
-We are excited to have you join this learning adventure, which begins in only a few short weeks!
+We are excited to have you join this unique learning adventure, and can’t wait to meet you in Quito.

 Enrollments Steps and Preparing for Your Trip:

 We must receive your enrollment form by Monday, October 30 or your spot may be awarded to an applicant on the waiting list.
 This form asks you to submit contact and medical information, and requests your preferences for your future host families in Quito and the Galapagos.
 The other materials on the list below may be submitted after the enrollment deadline, but for some (e.g., obtaining a passport) you may need to get started right away.
 Please read the following list of enrollment steps carefully.

 - Fill out the online Enrollment Form by the enrollment deadline.
 Please note this link redirects you to a Google Form; you cannot save this form, so make sure you have all information on hand before starting.